-Multi-season general bull elk permits will be available on July 16, 2020.
-Visit wildlife.utah.gov/biggame in early June to see purchase times and locations.
+Multi-season general bull elk permits will be available on different days in July 2021.
+See the article on page 14 for the exact sales dates and visit wildlife.utah.gov/ biggame in early June to see purchase times and locations.